 There's also a music room, where guests can enjoy special events.

 St. John's is the capital of Canada's Newfoundland and Labrador province.
-Its harbour was established by the British in the 1600s and thanks to this, the city is filled with historic, colourful homes that date back centuries.
+The British established their harbour in the 1600s, and thanks to this, the city is filled with historic, colourful homes that date back centuries.

-Anderson House was built between 1804 and 1805 and is thought to be the oldest structure in St. John's.
-With two-and-a-half storeys, the hip-roof building is a fine example of late 18th- and early 19th-century Canadian architecture.
+Anderson House, built between 1804 and 1805, is thought to be the oldest structure in St. John's.
+With two and a half storeys, the hip-roof building is a fine example of late 18th- and early 19th-century Canadian architecture.

 The eastern end of the ground floor was used as a stable for horses, but sadly this section was later demolished.